 The maximum speed.
 Same as menue 0.2.
 A higher number means a longer interval of timing, so that makes a slower movement.
 Depending on motor type and power consumption, mostly the lowest speed setting you can have is 4 or 5, If the motor makes strange reactions, try a larger number for this speed.
-Maximum speed can not be set to a higher value than minimum speed
+Maximum speed setting can not be lower value than minimum speed